 Create the FastCGI Cache Directory

-Configure the Cache Path in nginx.conf
+Configure the Cache Zone in nginx.conf

 sudo nano /etc/nginx/nginx.conf

-fastcgi_cache_path /var/nginx/fastcgi_cache levels=1:2 keys_zone=fcgicache:150m max_size=20g inactive=60m use_temp_path=off;
+fastcgi_cache_path /var/cache/nginx/fastcgi levels=1:2 keys_zone=fcgicache:150m max_size=20g inactive=60m use_temp_path=off;

 fastcgi_cache_key "$scheme$request_method$host$request_uri";